Green Funerals

 USA

-A green burial in the USA will cost between $1,000 and $4,000.
+Green burial in the USA will cost between $1,000 and $4,000.
 These fees cover the green burial plot and interment of the body.
-A grave site and interment for cremated remains costs roughly $200 to $1,000.
+A grave site and interment for cremated remains cost roughly $200 to $1,000.
 Both options may require a one-off fee for burial site maintenance.